-He has formerly served as a Vice President for Strategic Planning and Institutional Effectiveness, Assistant Provost/Assistant Vice President of Academic Affairs, Chief of Staff, Associate Vice President for Academic Affairs, Program Director, Coordinator and both Associate and Assistant Professor of English.
+Dr. Johnson has also formerly served as a Campus Vice President, Vice President for Strategic Planning and Institutional Effectiveness (Chief Diversity Officer), Assistant Provost of Academic Affairs, Chief of Staff, Associate Vice President for Academic Affairs, Program Director, Coordinator and both Associate and Assistant Professor of English.

 Dr. Johnson received a Ph.D. in 17th-19th Century American literature at The University of South Carolina at Columbia (2003), a M.A. in English from The University of Wisconsin-Madison (1998) and a B.A. in English from Johnson C. Smith University (1995).
 Dr. Johnson published an August 31, 1995 article the Raleigh, N.C.
 News and Observer titled, “A Young Man Apart, A World Apart,” which chronicled his experiences growing up in the inner city of Durham, North Carolina.